 Dream Cruises (Genting Hong Kong's new luxury brand) started operations in November 2016 with the newbuild ship Genting Dream (150,000 tons, 3400 passengers, 2000 crew).
 The liner was homeported in 3 Chinese ports - Sanya, Nansha-Guangzhou and Hong Kong.
 Scheduled itineraries (roundtrip departures) were 7-night, stopping at Guangzhou, Vietnam (Halong Bay, Danang), Sanya and Guangzhou (Nansha Port).

 Hong Kong cruise port is in the Victoria Harbour and has 2 passenger terminals.
 Kai Tak Cruise Terminal was inaugurated in June 2013.
 Its opening put Hong Kong among the leading Asian cruise ship tourist hubs.
 The city's popularity and numerous (including architectural) attractions also make it world-class vacation travel destination for domestic and international travelers of all ages.

 The new Kai Tak terminal boasts amazing views of the city's skyline of futuristic-designed skyscrapers.
 The terminal's building cost to build was HKD 8,2 billion (USD 1 billion).
 The construction project was part of Hong Kong port's USD 16,76 billion harbor development project.

 The Kai Tak Cruise Terminal can accommodate 2 large vessels simultaneously.
 Its passengers capacity is 8400 plus 1200 crew members.
-The facility is operated by the WCT company ("Worldwide Cruise Terminals").
+The facility is managed and operated by the WCT company ("Worldwide Cruise Terminals").

 The design of the cruise terminal building is based on the smaller PTA (Passenger Terminal Amsterdam).
 PTA was picked as a model for the Kai Tak terminal based on the fact that the Dutch port is multifunctional.
 There are future plans for developing the terminal.